Stuyk/altv-vscode-docs/docs/player.md

+---
+title: 'player'
+description: 'Usually obtained from an event.
+This is a local or server-side player.'
+prefix: '[Server/Client]'
+---

+# player

 Usually obtained from an event.
 This is a local or server-side player.
 By default the player needs to call `.spawn` and `.model` to move around in the world.